wolfgangheinz/PM-prompt-collection/README.md

 This is my personal collection of helpful prompts for software product managers, POs and BAs.
 Feel free to use them or to suggest improvements.

 ## How to use
-1. Open the file in gitub
+1. Open the file in GitHub.
-2. Click the **copy raw file button** and paste it into Copilot
+2. Click the **Copy raw file** button and paste it into your assistant.
-3. Follow the instructions
+3. Follow the instructions in the prompt and provide any requested inputs.

 ## Table of contents